Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 ## Topic:
 To determine whether a patient admitted to an ICU has been diagnosed with a particular type of diabetes, Diabetes Mellitus using data from the first 24 hours of intensive care.

 ## Reason Selecting Topic:
-We came across the WiDS Datathon which stands for Women in Data Science Datathon and strives to inspire women worldwide to learn more about data science.
-They also allow women to connect with others in the community and share their interests in a supportive community.
+We came across the WiDS Datathon which stands for Women in Data Science Datathon.
+They strives to inspire women worldwide to learn more about data science and allow women to connect and share their interests in a supportive community.

 We decided to take on this project from [Kaggle](https://www.kaggle.com/c/widsdatathon2021/).

-## Database/Resources:
+## Description of Data Sources:
 Data Source:
 - TrainingWiDS2021.csv
 - DataDictionaryWiDS2021.csv